rails/rails/guides/source/getting_started.md

 ```

 It's important to note that we have just _initialized_ this object.
 This object
-is not saved to the database at all, it's just available in the console so far.
+is not saved to the database at all, it's only available in the console so far.
 To save the object to the database, we need to call `save`:

 ```ruby